Magnetic Resonance Imaging (MRI) of the Shoulder

 During the test

-During the test, you will lie on your back on a table that is part of the MRI scanner.
+During the test, you will lie on a table that is part of the MRI scanner.
 The table will slide into the space that contains the magnet.
 A device called a coil may be placed over or wrapped around the area to be scanned.

-Some people feel nervous (claustrophobic) inside the MRI magnet.
-If feeling nervous keeps you from lying still, you can be given a medicine (sedative) to help you relax.
-Some MRI machines (called open MRI) are made so that the magnet does not enclose your entire body.
-Open MRI machines may be helpful if you are claustrophobic.
+Some people feel nervous inside the MRI magnet.
+If this keeps you from lying still, you can be given a medicine (sedative) to help you relax.

 Inside the scanner, you will hear a fan and feel air moving.
 You may also hear tapping or snapping noises as the MRI scans are taken.
 You may be given earplugs or headphones with music to reduce the noise.
 It is very important to hold completely still while the scan is being done.
 You may be asked to hold your breath for short periods of time.